 Ruby Hughes began her musical studies as a cellist graduating from the Guildhall School of Music in London.
-She went on to study voice at the Hochschule für Musik und Theater, Munich and the Royal College of Music, London, graduating in 2009.
+She went on to study voice at the Hochschule für Musik und Theater, Munich and the Royal College of Music, London.

 - Mahler Symphony No. 2 – Minnesota Orchestra (concerts and recording) – Osmo Vänskä

-- Recital ‘Songs for New Life & Love’ to include Helen Grime [New Commission] – Wigmore Hall
+- Recital ‘Songs for New Life & Love’ incl.
+Helen Grime ‘Bright Travellers’ (world premiere) – Wigmore Hall

-- Handel Messiah and Bach Magnificat with NDR and Andrew Manze; and Orchestra of Eighteenth Century with Daniel Reuss
+- Handel Messiah and Bach Magnificat with NDR c.
+Andrew Manze; and Orchestra of Eighteenth Century c.
+Daniel Reuss

 Holder of a Borletti-Buitoni Trust Award, Shortlisted for a 2014 Royal Philharmonic Society Music Award, Winner of both First Prize and the Audience Prize at the 2009 London Handel Singing Competition and a former BBC New Generation Artist, Ruby Hughes is the daughter of the celebrated Welsh ceramicist Elizabeth Fritsch.